 Best choice to find a job: Paris

 No surprises here.
 Paris remains absolutely essential as a student city.
 The capital of France knows how to attract companies and therefore profiles with higher added value.Paris remains unbeatable on the criteria of the number and quality of schools and universities and the job opportunities after graduation.
 By studying in Paris, you will naturally have more chances of finding a job in Paris, because of your proximity, the network you will build, and the partnerships between your future school or university and the companies.

 Paris is definitely at the center of all attention in France, as well as being the richest region.
 It is served by 2 international airports and 5 train stations, and is in the lead to land you the best contracts and start a career in France (while making it an ideal destination if you want to travel around France and Europe).

-Beyond the professional advantages, Paris naturally shines with the variety of activities of all kinds.
-Gastronomy, outings, culture, the city of light has it all and will nurture to the most curious, the most active, and the most demanding students.
+Beyond the professional advantages, Paris naturally shines with a variety of activities of all kinds.
+Gastronomy, outings, culture, the city of light has it all and will nurture the most curious, the most active, and the most demanding students.

-The first of the drawbacks of living in Paris is obviously the cost of living that is much higher than in the rest of France, whether it is for rents (708 euros for a studio on average), activities, or food.
-It is also the worst destination in terms of pollution, while not being the friendlist city in France, especially if you come from a small town.
+The first of the drawbacks of living in Paris is obviously the cost of living which is much higher than in the rest of France, whether it is for rents (708 euros for a studio on average), activities, or food.
+It is also the worst destination in terms of pollution, while not being the friendliest city in France, especially if you come from a small town.

 Other ideal student cities for employment: Lyon, Nantes, Toulouse, Bordeaux, Rennes.